Civic-Tech-Ballot-Inititiave/Ballot-Initiative/TRAINING_SUMMARY.md

 For questions or issues with the CRNN model:
 1. Check `app/ocr/README_CRNN.md` for detailed documentation
 2. Run `python tests/test_trained_model.py` to verify model functionality
 3. Review training logs for debugging information

----

-**Training completed successfully!
-The CRNN model is ready for deployment.**